ska-sa/katgpucbf/doc/dev-guide.rst

 3. Create a `Pull Request`_ from your fork to the main repository - similar to the internal process described above, but without the Jira ticket steps.
 4. Address any review comments as described in step 5 above.
-5. Once you have received approval to merge, please notify a team member to perform the merge on your behalf.
+5. Note that your reviewer will merge your Pull Request upon approval.

 GitHub's Pull Request page and manner of reviewing may make it tough to trace comments (especially after content has changed).
 Please do not resolve comments